 In addition to applying for general student awards, Aboriginal students are encouraged to apply for awards specifically available to them.

 Some Aboriginal students are eligible to receive support from their Band to pay for their post-secondary education.
 Financial Services can bill your Band directly for your tuition and fees.

 If you find it necessary to take on a student loan to complete your degree, you should know that there are programs in place to help you reduce or manage your debt once you are finished.
 Plus, it is important to know that by applying for a loan you become eligible for a number of university-based awards and bursaries.

 UBC offers a work study program which allows students to get paid to engage in career-related employment opportunities on campus.
 For example, each year a number of students work at the First Nations Longhouse in a variety of jobs.
 Other students choose to work part time outside of the university while completing their studies.

 Visit these sites to learn more about these opportunities:

 Sometimes even with the best planning, the unexpected happens.
-If you find yourself in a financial emergency, contact your Enrolment Service Professional right away to discuss what options are available.
+If you find yourself in a financial emergency, contact your Enrolment Service Advisor right away to discuss what options are available.

 Learn more by visiting here or call 604-822-9836 to make an appointment.